Simon Ramo: Ramo-Wooldridge Corporation (TRW Inc.)

-By 1953 Ramo and the Air Force had become increasingly frustrated with management problems at Hughes.
+By 1953 Ramo and the Air Force had become increasingly frustrated with management problems at Hughes Aircraft.
 Ramo and Wooldridge were particularly concerned when Howard Hughes avoided their attempts to discuss the problem.
-In September they jointly resigned, and within a week they formed the Ramo-Wooldridge Corporation on September 16, 1953.
+In September they jointly resigned, and within a week formed the Ramo-Wooldridge Corporation on September 16, 1953.

-Three people most directly responsible for the success of the early Atlas program: Trevor Gardner, Bernard Schriever and Simon Ramo, c.
-1956.

 In October 1953 an Assistant Secretary of Defense, Trevor Gardner, created a committee to consider the future of guided missiles.
 This Strategic Missile Evaluation Committee (SMEC) was headed by John von Neumann and included both Ramo and Wooldridge.
 In four months, the committee produced their report and recommended that a crash program was needed to develop intercontinental ballistic missiles, and that such a program might enable the United States to overtake Russian developments by 1959 or 1960.

-The Ramo-Wooldridge Corp. became the lead contractor for the resulting Air Force program.
-With Dr. Ramo as the driving scientific and engineering officer, they succeeded.
-In 1958, an Atlas rocket delivered a payload 5,000 miles downrange.
-The Atlas would go on to serve as the launch vehicle for NASA's Project Mercury orbital flights, starting with John Glenn in Friendship 7.
+With Dr. Ramo as the driving scientific and engineering officer, the Ramo-Wooldridge Corp became the lead contractor for the resulting Air Force program.
+In 1958, an Atlas rocket delivered a payload 5,000 miles downrange, and the Atlas would go on to serve as the launch vehicle for NASA's Project Mercury orbital flights, starting with John Glenn in Friendship 7.
 USAF General Bernard Schriever, head of the ICBM program, described Ramo as "the architect of the Thor, Atlas, and Titan" rockets.

-According to a July 30, 2002, article, Ramo's comments are legendary for capsulizing complex ideas into off-the-cuff witticisms.

-During a series of key experiments of ballistic missiles in the 1950s at Cape Canaveral, Florida, at which Ramo and Air Force General Bernard Schriever were observers, test rockets kept blowing up on their launch pads.
+During a series of key experiments of ballistic missiles in the 1950s at Cape Canaveral, Florida, at which Ramo and Air Force General Bernard Schriever were observers, test rockets kept exploding on their launch pads.
 When one missile rose about 6 inches before toppling over and exploding, Ramo reportedly beamed and said: "Well, Benny, now that we know the thing can fly, all we have to do is improve its range a bit."

-Ramo-Wooldridge merged with Thompson Products to become TRW Inc., and Simon Ramo became Vice-Chairman.
-In 1964, TRW and Martin Marietta formed the jointly owned Bunker Ramo Corporation with Ramo as President, which expanded into the computer and communications technology fields.
+Ramo-Wooldridge later merged with Thompson Products to become TRW, and Simon Ramo became Vice-Chairman of the company.
+In 1964, TRW and Martin Marietta formed the jointly owned Bunker Ramo Corporation with Ramo as President, which then expanded into the computer and communications technology fields.

+Retirement and later life

+Although Ramo officially retired from TRW and the aerospace industry in 1978, he continued to help lead major space and weapons developments and remained an active consultant to aerospace executives and an advisor to the federal government.
 In January 2008, he joined the faculty of the University of Southern California's Viterbi School of Engineering as a presidential chair and professor of electrical engineering.
 Ramo is also a founding member of the National Academy of Engineering.